vtnerd/MaidSafe-Network-Filesystem/docs/api.md

 A Directory is a virtual object containing other Directories or Files, and must contain at least one Directory or File (a Directory must have 1 File or Directory, and can have 0-∞ Files and 0-∞ Directories).
 Every Directory has a name, which is represented by a string of UTF-8 characters.

 ### Path ###
 The SAFE network uses the same concept as Posix filesystems to specify Directories and Files.
 A Directory or File in the SAFE network is referenced by a string that corresponds to a virtual location on the network.
-Directories are separated `/` and the group of characters after the last `/` represents the filename.
+Directories are separated by `/`, and the group of characters after the last `/` represents the filename.
 For example: `/file1` references a file named `file1` in the top-level (unnamed root) directory, whereas `/directory1/file1` references a file named `file1` in the directory `directory1`.
 Despite having the same name, these two files are **not** the same because they are in different directories.

 Every SAFE identity has its own unique unnamed root.
 For example `/directory/file1` in the identity representing `user1` is **not** the same file as `/directory/file1` in the identity representing `user2`.
 This allows users to store data securely and separately from other users on the network.
 Developers *should* be aware that different SAFE Apps using the same identity can see the files stored by other SAFE Apps.
 Until otherwise stated, if a user wants to keep files hidden from a specific SAFE App, a different identity will have to be used.